 This differs depending on the course you are registering to study.

-- The Higher Certificate course students receive printed modules and textbooks and have access to specific course resources on the Online Learning Portal and the MontessoriSA app.
+- The Higher Certificate course students receive printed modules and textbooks.

-- All Diploma and Primary Specialisation students access all their coursework and resources on the Online Learning Portal and the Montessori SA app.
+- All Diploma and Primary Specialisation students access all their coursework and resources on the Online Learning Portal.
 Textbooks are provided.

 Students need to buy their own stationery such as files for their modules and pens/pencils etc. They may also be required to purchase materials for the curriculum area assignments.